 Tammy Parlour, Co-founder

-Tammy Parlour is a 4th degree black belt in the Korean martial art of Hapkido, having practiced for over 30 years.
+Master Tammy Parlour is a 5th degree black belt in the Korean martial art of Hapkido, having practiced for over 30 years.
 She founded Chang’s Hapkido Academy UK, a full-time martial arts and meditation school in central London.
 Tammy specialises in the relationship between martial arts and personal development.
-She has written a book on meditation, lectures at organisations like The Wellcome Trust, and is doing a part-time MSc in Strength & Conditioning.
+She has written a book on meditation, lectures at organisations like The Wellcome Trust, and has just completed an MSc in Strength & Conditioning.

 “I am embarrassed to admit that it’s not until recently that I ever fully considered the impact of being a sportswoman in a predominately male environment.
 I have dedicated my life to practising and teaching a martial art and had never really openly considered my gender.
 London 2012 changed that.